RedFunnel/fatstax-api/sections/import.md

 Import
 =======

-For the full XML representation of import requests, [check out the data reference](data_reference.md#imports).
+For the full XML representation of import requests, [check out the data reference](data_reference.md#import).

-Get all items (for a list)
+Get all imports (for a list)
 --------------------------

 `GET /api/v1/imports.xml` returns all imports for the current account.